binshi/health-ai/part-2/l5-translateai.md

 #### Establish the ground truth {#establish-the-ground-truth}

 You need to gather the ground truth that can be used to compare the model output tested on the FDA validation set.
-The choice of your ground truth method ties back to your_intended use_statement.
+The choice of your ground truth method ties back to your\_intended use\_statement.
 Depending on the intended use of the algorithm, the ground truth can be very different.

 #### Performance standard {#performance-standard}

 For your validation plan, you need evidence to support your reasoning.
 As a result, you need a performance standard.
 This step usually involves a lot of literature searching.

-Depending on the use case for your algorithm, part of your validation plan may need to include assessing_how fast_your algorithm can read a study.
+Depending on the use case for your algorithm, part of your validation plan may need to include assessing\_how fast\_your algorithm can read a study.

+## Further reading {#further-reading}

+* The FDA's [website](https://www.fda.gov/medical-devices/digital-health/software-medical-device-samd) should be your go-to for how they view software as a medical device
+* [Greenlight Guru](https://www.greenlight.guru/blog) produces an excellent blog about the FDA process for medical devices
+* Qualio produces a Quality Management System \(QMS\) for actually getting through the FDA process and their [blog](https://www.qualio.com/blog) is also a great resource